sbaltes/api-retriever/README.md

 A configuration file that can be used to retrieve information about Airbnb hosts can be found [here](config/airbnb_host___data.json):

     python3 api-retriever.py -i -i input/airbnb_hosts.csv -o output -c config/airbnb_host___data.json

+A configuration file that can be used to retrieve information about Airbnb listings can be found [here](config/airbnb_listing___data.json):

+    python3 api-retriever.py -i input/airbnb_listings.csv -o output -c config/airbnb_listing___data.json